mvw/hackerrank/Functional Programming/Functional Structures/John and Fences/README.md

 The final solution was built on the idea that a minimal bar allows to split the set of bars into three parts.
 Left, middle and right:

-The middle minimal bar would prevent rectangles to further extend from the left side to the right side and vice versa.
+The middle minimal bar acts as blocker and prevents higher rectangles to further extend from the left side to the right side and vice versa.

 So we could divide the problem into smaller instances, over the three parts,